|

 | |

 If you’ve been playing Hearts Solo for awhile and you like it, then it’s time to upgrade to Hearts Net.
-It has all the features of Hearts Solo, and it also allows you to play Hearts against your friends on a WiFi network.
-And it won’t force you to quit in the middle of a game.
+It has all the features of Hearts Solo, and it also allows you to play Hearts against your friends, no matter where they may be, so long as they have an internet connection.

 • I think the game’s new themes are pretty, but apparently not everybody agrees with me.
 So I added a feature that allows you to select from one of three themes: Classic, Luxe, and Pastel.